Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

   2. It provides a toolkit to support algorithm development.
 Currently, this only includes a delay method used for animation pacing, but the plan is to expand it with utilities (like a method that returns neighboring nodes that aren’t obstacles), making algorithm creation simpler and more enjoyable.

-- The pathfinding algorithm uses the information from `grid` to find the shortest path from start node to end node, and it colors the grid squares to visualize the process.
+- The pathfinding algorithm uses the information from `grid` to find a path from start node to end node, and it colors the grid squares to visualize the process.
 It controls its execution and speed of visualization by reading the control signals on `algorithmTools`.

 ## The `grid` Object